1992 (album): Commercial performance

 1992 debuted at number four on the US Billboard 200 with 32,000 album-equivalent units, which included 25,000 pure album sales, marking the second highest debut of the week and the second best-selling album of the week.
 It serves as the Game's ninth top-ten album in the United States.
 1992 marking the Game's eighth number one-album on the Top R&B/Hip-Hop Albums chart, tie Tupac Shakur and Lil Wayne for the third most number-one, among Hip Hop acts on that chart.
 The album is the Game's sixth album to entry on the US Top R&B/Hip Hop Albums in 2016, more than any other act.
 The album also became the Game's eighth solo album in a row to top the Top Rap Albums chart, extending his record for the most number-one albums by a solo act in the chart.
 1992 is the third album by Game to debut at number-one on the US Independent Albums in one year.
 In the United Kingdom, the album debuted at number 38 on the UK Albums Chart, it serves as the Game's ninth UK top 40 album.
 1992 is Game's third number-one album on the UK R&B Chart.

-Critical reception

-1992 received generally positive reviews from most music critics.